run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/financial-cost-calculation.md

 # Financial Cost Calculation

+## Before getting started

+It's necessary to have defined the access permission to the functionalities of the Financial Management and have permission of usage the functionality.

+It's necessary to have done the financial entries, created the financial cycles and classifications.

+## Procedure

 1 - Access the main menu Processes > Financial Management > Financial Cost Calculation

 2 - In the Financial Cost Calculation main screen, we have the following actions available: